 Equally, those who are applying from interstate and feel that Canberra isn’t going to be your place, think again.
 It’s such a great city with so many benefits that I believe has something for everyone.
 Great cafes, scenic hikes/bike rides, amazing galleries, local breweries, unique shops and the option of the coast or mountains two hours in either direction.

 To sum up, my time as a Clean Energy Regulator Graduate has been educational, diverse, challenging and a lot of fun and I am so glad that I clicked that apply button.

-I would encourage anyone considering applying to take a chance– you would be hard-pressed to find a more welcoming agency!
-The work we do here, underpinned by our purpose to accelerate carbon abatement for Australia, is incredibly meaningful and I take satisfaction in knowing what we do is for a bigger cause.
-To me, this was the best place to begin my career in the Australian Public Service.
+Our work is underpinned by our purpose to accelerate carbon abatement for Australia, which is incredibly meaningful and I take satisfaction in knowing it is for a bigger cause.
+To me, the agency was certainly the best place to begin my career in the Australian Public Service.